adomokos/climb_that_mountain/blog/2017/01/go.md

 }
 ```

+Writing `map` with recursion would be more elegant, but it's not as performant as using another array with defined length that does not have to grow during the operation.
+Grow?
+Yes, take a look at the differences between slices and arrays.

 #### History

 Go was created by some very smart people at Google, I wanted to understand their decision to keep a language this pure.